KDE/documentation-develop-kde-org/content/docs/packaging/microsoftstore/_index.md

 To increase the visibility of KDE applications on the Windows operating system, the [KDE e.V.](https://ev.kde.org) has a Microsoft Store account to publish our applications.

-This is not the only way to get a KDE application on Windows; you may also directly grab installers or portable ZIP files from our [Binary Factory](https://binary-factory.kde.org).
+This is not the only way to get a KDE application on Windows; you may also directly grab installers or portable ZIP files from [KDE's CDN](https://cdn.kde.org/ci-builds).

 This tutorial will guide you on how the submission process works in detail.